Key points

 Like a finance or vehicle lease, an operating lease sees a lender provide a customer with an asset – typically a car – for a set period of time in exchange for a fee.

-The reason it differs from the aforementioned leases is because, under an operating lease, the lessee isn’t responsible for the day-to-day costs that cars bring.
-At the end of the agreement, the lessee can simply wave goodbye and walk away consequence free.
+The reason it differs from the leases above is because under an operating lease, the lessee isn’t responsible for the day-to-day costs that cars bring.
+At the end of the agreement, the lessee can walk away consequence free.

-It’s worth mentioning that neither a finance lease nor an operating lease sees any debt chalked onto a company’s balance sheet, which can be an attractive proposal for some businesses.
+It’s also worth mentioning that neither a finance lease nor an operating lease sees any debt chalked up on a company’s balance sheet, which can be an attractive proposal for some businesses.